TRIQS/FermiSee/README.md

 * plot Fermi surface cuts
 * download and upload config in a single h5 container
 * add self-energy correction to tight binding Hamiltonian from file or add analytic form of self-energy via the interface
+* quasiparticle dispersions
 * add constant scattering rate η as imaginary shift
+* download resulting spectral function as csv or h5

 ## quick video showcases